LL-Pengfei/CS1010-AY1819S1-Personal/docs/library.md

 To help students get started with C programming without worrying too much about the details and pitfalls of using `printf` and `scanf`, we provide a simple-to-use library to read and write integers, floating point numbers, and strings.

+The libraries are pre-installed in [CS1010 programming environments](environments.md), with `cs1010.h` located under `~cs1010/include` and `libcs1010.a` located under `~cs1010/lib`.

 # Installing the Library

+If you want to install the libraries on your own version of Ubuntu, do the following:

 1. To get an updated copy of the library, clone it from its git repo on GitHub with the command: